Overview

 Strengths

 Horse benefits enormously from a partner who doesn't take their need for freedom personally.
 Dog rarely does.
 Dog benefits from a partner who brings energy and adventure into a life that might otherwise narrow.
 Horse rarely fails to.
 The complementary needs, when properly understood, fit unusually well — each partner gets what they don't naturally generate in themselves.
+There's also a shared bedrock of decency under the surface differences: both belong to the loyalty trine, and both are, at bottom, faithful signs who mean what they commit to.
+That underlying integrity is what makes the freedom-versus-steadiness tension workable rather than fatal — the Horse's wandering is geographic, not romantic, and the Dog, once they truly believe that, can hold the leash loosely.

 Friction points